Initiative 135, Seattle ‘social housing’ ballot measure, leads on election night

 The tally so far shows almost 53% of voters want to create the social-housing developer, which would create a public authority to develop, own, acquire and maintain social housing in Seattle.
 About 47% of voters so far say “no.”

+Lavigne said the organizers would reconvene after the election is finalized to decide what to do with what they see as newfound momentum, but that tonight they were celebrating a win on social housing.

+“The best part about this, we did it through grassroots efforts.
+We did it through organizing.
+We did it without big money.
+And because we knew we needed it and we believed in it,” said Nikkita Oliver, a former local organizer and lawyer, who delivered initial results to the rest of party.

 If the initiative passes, the authority will be tasked with creating “social housing” — permanently affordable, mixed-income housing that is publicly owned and insulated from private real-estate market forces.
+The city of Seattle would be required to provide startup funds, estimated at about $750,000, for the first 18 months to pay for office space and two staff members.

 To pass, the initiative needs more than 50% approval in the final election results.

-House our Neighbors first introduced the measure nearly a year ago and spent much of the summer working to get enough signatures to qualify the measure for a vote.
+The coalition behind the initiative, called House our Neighbors, first introduced the measure nearly a year ago and spent much of the summer working to get enough signatures to qualify the measure for a vote.

 Few people dispute that Seattle needs more affordable housing as the city faces a growing homelessness crisis.
 The city needs upward of 20,000 units that are affordable to households earning 80% of area median income or less – which equals to slightly more than $96,000 for a family of four – according to a recent city-commissioned housing study.